Montalbano Pasta Ncasciata Recipe

 Ricotta Salata Cheese (Salted Ricotta Cheese)

-Besides the vegetables that are ingredients of this Sicilian Pasta, the Salted Ricotta Cheese gives a particular taste to the Pasta Ncasciata.
+Besides the vegetables of this Sicilian Pasta, the Salted Ricotta Cheese gives a particular taste to the Pasta Ncasciata.

-Ricotta Salata is a traditional cheese of Sicily and also other regions of southern Italy like Sardinia, Calabria, and Basilicata.
-It’s made from sheep’s milk ricotta, and it’s considered a traditional and typical product of this region.
+Ricotta Salata is a traditional cheese of Sicily and other southern Italy regions like Sardinia, Calabria, and Basilicata.
+It’s made from sheep’s milk ricotta, considered a traditional and typical product of this region.

-Salted Ricotta Cheeseis made by pressing, salting, and aging sheep’s milk ricotta.
-The cheese is firm and has a sweet, nutty, and slightly tangy flavor and a crumbly texture.
-The rind is thin and edible, with a pale yellow color.
+Salted Ricotta cheese is made by pressing, salting, and ageing sheep’s milk ricotta.
+The cheese is firm and has a sweet, nutty, slightly tangy flavour, and crumbly texture.
+The rind is thin and edible, with a pale yellow colour.

 Furthermore, it is a versatile cheese that can be used in both sweet and savory dishes, and it is a popular ingredient in Sicilian and southern Italian cuisine.
 Traditionally it is made with sheep milk, but now it’s also made with cow milk, which gives a milder taste.